Setup AWS Karpenter for EKS

 - Karpenter will terminate nodes if they are outdated.

 - Karpenter can relocate the pods in nodes for better resource utilization.

-- Karpenter will decide which instance type is best for the scheduled pod, thus will drive the cost down on a regular basis.
+- Karpenter will decide which instance type is best for the scheduled pod, thus driving the cost down regularly.

 Karpenter allows you to use all the flexibility of the cloud.
-That means you use all of the EC2 instance types AWS has to offer.
-Also, you can choose the purchase options like On-Demand and Spot, Availability Zone options.
+That means you use all of the EC2 instance types AWS offers.
+Also, you can choose the purchase options like On-Demand and Spot Availability Zone options.

-Karpenter does not require Node Groups to manage each instance directly without the use of additional orchestration mechanisms.
+Karpenter does not require Node Groups to manage each instance directly without additional orchestration mechanisms.

-In Cluster Autoscaler, you need to configure Node Groups for each instance type, purchasing options.
+In Cluster Autoscaler, you must configure Node Groups for each instance type, purchasing options.
 That brings operational overhead.

 With Karpenter, you don’t need to rely on the kube-scheduler.
 When Cluster Autoscaler launches a node, it doesn’t bind the pods to those nodes.
 Kube-scheduler makes that decision.

 Karpenter is designed to work alongside existing AWS Capacity providers such as EKS Managed node groups and ECS Auto scaling groups.
 Customers can use a mixed model of cluster capacity management.
-Over the long term, it is expected that Karpenter will be leveraged more and more as the premier dynamic cluster node manager.
+Over the long term, it is expected that Karpenter will be leveraged increasingly as the premier dynamic cluster node manager.